-If you’ve had an unexpected bill pop up and you’re considering a payday loan to cover the cost, think again.
+If you’ve had an unexpected bill pop up and you’re considering a payday loan to cover the cost, you may want to think again.
 Cuz no matter how imposing that bill seems to be, these short-term, high-interest loans could pose an even greater threat to your finances in the long-term.
-There are better ways to pay for emergency expenses, even if you have to take out a bad credit loan to do so.
+There are likely better ways to pay for emergency expenses.

 But here’s the thing, even if you decide not to take out a payday loan, you can still end up getting taken for a ride.
 That’s right.
 A scammer could get ahold of your information and try to collect on a loan you never borrowed.
 Here’s how payday loan call scammers work, and what you can do to fight back.

 Payday loans are a type of no credit check loan aimed at folks with lousy credit scores and, more often that not, lower incomes.
 They’re usually no larger than a few hundred dollars and are designed as an “advance” on the borrower’s paycheck.
 That’s how they got their name: the due date is usually set for borrower’s next pay day.
 They’re also called “cash advance” loans for much the same reason.

 These loans have an average length of only two weeks but they come with an average APR of almost 400%!
 That’s because a two-week payday loan with a flat-rate interest charge of 15% works out to an average annual cost of 391%.
 Those small weekly rates add up over time.

 To learn more, check out Payday Loan Rollover: How Short-Term Loans Turn Into Long-Term Debt.

 There are two ways you can apply for a payday loan.
 The first is by walking into payday loan storefront and filling out an application.
 You’ll know these stores from the giant signs outside that screech “fast cash now!” and “easy cash guaranteed approval!”